Looking for the best fall vacations in the US this year?

-Olympic National Park, located on the opposite side of the country as Acadia on the coast of Washington, is a spectacular combination of forest, coastal, and mountain ecosystems.
+Olympic National Park, which is located on the opposite side of the country as Acadia, is another beauty to visit in the fall.
+It’s on the coast of Washington and is a spectacular combination of forest, coastal, and mountain ecosystems.

 I loved our experience visiting Ruby Beach, a black sand beach in the park with so many tide pools.
 You can also plan to hike in the temperate rainforest.
 With so much going on in this National Park, you can check this webpage for recommended activities based on how long you’re staying.